lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 list `finished_tasks`()

-When enabled (via SAVE_FINISHED_TASKS in options.h), the server will keep track of the execution time of every task that passes through the interpreter.
+When enabled (via `SAVE_FINISHED_TASKS` in options.h), the server will keep track of the execution time of every task that passes through the interpreter.
+The `finished_tasks()` built-in is registered only in builds with `SAVE_FINISHED_TASKS` enabled.
+If the programmer is not a wizard, then `E_PERM` is raised.
 This data is then made available to the database in two ways.

 The first is the finished_tasks() function.
 This function will return a list of maps of the last several finished tasks (configurable via $server_options.finished_tasks_limit) with the following information: